 And although for some people leisure might not be their biggest concern at the moment, these past months’ evidence has pointed out that our leisure lives are closely linked to our mental health and subjective well-being in many ways.

 Among other things, leisure helps reduce stress, cope with pressure, and boost our happiness.
-But only when we’ve been forced to isolate at home and our usual leisure activities (e.g: exercise, socialization…) have been taken away from us have we realized the impact it has on our overall well-being.
+But only when we’ve been forced to isolate at home and our usual leisure activities (e.g: exercise, socialisation…) have been taken away from us have we realised the impact it has on our overall well-being.

 “Leisure” is more than the free time and activity itself.
 It’s mostly how we feel during that specific time.
 Therefore, now that leisure venues have had to adapt and reinvent their experiences in order to slowly open-up again, it’s also important to take into account how this might have affected the way people feel while experiencing them.

 Because if one thing is certain is that guests’ expectations have changed for good.

 Even in places where life is starting to return to “normal”, there’s still a chance that the virus could spread and restrictions could be reinforced.
 So we’ve all been compelled to incorporate new practices and habits into our everyday lives, such as:

 - Strict personal hygiene